isc-projects/bind9/README.md

 number of changes from BIND 9.14 and earlier releases.
 New features
 include:

-* New "dnssec-policy" statement to configure a key and signing policy for zones, enabling automatic key regeneration and rollover.
+* New `dnssec-policy` statement to configure a key and signing policy for zones, enabling automatic key regeneration and rollover.
-* New new network manager based on libuv.
+* New network manager based on libuv.
-* Support for the new GeoIP2 geolocation API
+* Added support for the new GeoIP2 geolocation API, `libmaxminddb`.
 * Improved DNSSEC trust anchor configuration using the `trust-anchors` statement, permitting configuration of trust anchors in DS as well as DNSKEY format.